Tiamarth/MetaLists/lists/virtual_assistants.md

 Now let's have a moment of silence to remember the ancestors of these technologies - Clippy, Rover, and Bonzi Buddy.
 RIP, fellas.

+## FAQ
+Preemptive responses to likely FAQs:

+**What does it mean for a virtual assistant to be self-hosted?**
+*Any data they need is stored and served on a local, personal server and not sent to any corporation's servers.*

 ## Data
 virtual assistants: 10